 The Chancellor’s Postdoctoral Fellowship Program (CPFP) offers postdoctoral research fellowships and faculty mentoring to outstanding scholars whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.

 UCLA awards CPFP fellowships each year.
 The program is administered in parallel with the UC President’s Postdoctoral Fellowship Program (PPFP).
-To be considered for a CPFP fellowship, all interested candidates MUST first apply to PPFP; fellows will be selected from the same pool of applicants who identified mentors at UCLA.
-Chancellor’s Postdoctoral Fellows receive the same benefits, mentoring, and terms of appointment as the President’s Postdoctoral Fellows, including eligibility for the hiring incentive for tenure-track faculty appointments.
+To be considered for a CPFP fellowship, all interested candidates MUST first apply to PPFP; applicants who identified potential mentors at UCLA and received a top-tier rating from PPFP reviewers will be considered for the CPFP.

-The UC President’s Postdoctoral Fellowship Program is now accepting applications for 2017-18.
-The deadline to apply is November 1, 2016.
+The UC President’s Postdoctoral Fellowship Program is now accepting applications for 2019-2020.
+The deadline to apply is November 1, 2018.
 For more information click here.

-Deadline: November 1, 2016
+Deadline: November 1, 2018

-Contact: Postdoctoral Scholar Services, UCLA Graduate Division, firstname.lastname@example.org or 310-825-3819
+Contact for CPFP Questions: Postdoctoral Scholar Appointments & Services, UCLA Graduate Division, firstname.lastname@example.org or 310-825-3819

 Eligible applicants must hold or receive a Ph.D. from an accredited university by the start of the appointment.
 Those with terminal degrees in their field (JD, MD, MFA or EdD) may also apply, as long as they are preparing for a career in university teaching and research.

 Successful applicants must present documents demonstrating that they are legally authorized to work in the United States.
 Visa sponsorship and work authorization is possible for successful applicants, a process which would be managed by the International Students and Scholars Office with the support of the UC faculty mentor on their home campus.
-Individuals granted deferred action status under the Deferred Action for Childhood Arrivals program are encouraged to apply.
+Individuals granted deferred action status under Deferred Action for Childhood Arrivals are encouraged to apply.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexuality, gender identity, national origin, ethnicity, disability status, protected veteran status, or any other characteristic protected by law.

-Please see frequently asked questions for additional information on eligibility.
+Please see Frequently Asked Questions for additional information on eligibility.

-Chancellor’s Postdoctoral Fellows are expected to 1) focus full-time on research and avoid other commitments such as teaching as outlined in the teaching Guidelines for UC President’s Post-doctoral Fellows, 2) meet regularly with assigned faculty mentors, 3) attend annual academic retreat.
+Chancellor’s Postdoctoral Fellows are expected to 1) focus full-time on research and avoid other commitments such as teaching as outlined in the teaching Guidelines for UC President’s Postdoctoral Fellows, 2) meet regularly with assigned faculty mentors, 3) attend annual academic retreat.